galaxyproject/galaxy-hub/src/events/gccbosc2018/venue/index.md

 ## Both blocks

 * Include breakfast at Reed Commons
+* Offer single, double and triple-bed rooms
+* Come with a bed, linens, towels, desk, and chair for each resident
 * Have shared, gender specific bathrooms
 * Come with a bed, linens, towels, desk, and chair
 * Have common spaces with a limited kitchen